basaandewiel/basaandewiel.github.io/_posts/2024-02-10-Nextcloudpi_via_reverse_proxy_in_LXD_Incus_containers.md

 I am using Arch Linux on my RPI, and on Arch linux LXD is replaced by **Incus**.

-For installing Incus, see one of my other posts, but in contrast to that post Incus is now used in bridge mode.
+For installing Incus, see one of my other posts, but in contrast to that post Incus is now used in **bridge mode**.

 # Networking
 I have been struggling with the networking part.
 I tried following:
 * set port forwarding on my router (Openwrt) for port 80 and port 443 to my RPI
 * on the RPI set port forwarding via the **nft** firewall (that was installed together with incus, and replaced **iptables**, for port 80 and 443 to the container running Nextcloud

-This did not work, probably because the router is doing NAT (translates public IP addresses to private IP addresses and vice versa.
+This did not work, probably because the router is doing NAT (translates public IP addresses to private IP addresses and vice versa).
 So I tried doing NAT via nft, but could net get it to work.

 Finally I found out that I had to use a **reverse proxy** to direct external traffic to the container running Nextcloud.
 And the best part is that I found instruction to install the reverse proxy also in a Linux container.